sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 C        192.168.2.0/24 is directly connected, Loopback0
 L        192.168.2.1/32 is directly connected, Loopback0
 D*EX  0.0.0.0/0 [170/7289856] via 172.16.2.3, 00:00:22, Ethernet0/0

-Refer to the exhibit.
-Router BR2 receives a packet with the destination IPv4 address of 172.16.5.20.
+Refer to the exhibit. **Router BR2 receives a packet with the destination IPv4 address of 172.16.5.20**.
 Based on the routing table, what would the router do with the packet?

 * **Forward it out of interface Ethernet0/0.
 (Ans)**